-For the 4WE anomaly (Fig. 2 top-right), the largest temperature warming is obtained in February (about 7 K for ERA40 and 5.5 K in SSU), whereas for the mean of all model simulations the largest warming is found in March (2.8 K, significant at 95%).
-The mean of all model simulations is positive and significant in February (2 K, significant at

-- 5 90%) and in April (1.8 K, significant at 90%).
+ERA40 and 5.5 K in SSU), whereas for the mean of all model simulations the largest warming is found in March (2.8 K, significant at 95%).
+The mean of all model simulations is positive and significant in February (2 K, significant at 90%) and in April (1.8 K, significant at 90%).
 The warming for the mean of all model simulations in late winter and spring is relatively small compared with the reanalysis and satellite data, because the models show quite variable responses (see the spread of the colored curves on Fig. 2, left).
-For some models, the largest positive anomaly at these altitudes is found in January or even in March-April; for three of them the - positive anomaly is greater than SSU, but lower than ERA40; and three models do not show any warming in this layer.
-Bearing in mind the internal stratospheric variability, we can conclude that the ERA40, SSU and the model results are qualitatively consistent.
-Associated with this stratospheric warming, a weakening of the polar vortex is found, that is highly variable across the models (not shown). - 15 The analysis of Figs. 1 and 2 shows that the time evolution of the temperature anomaly for the 6 warm ENSO events, with the two additional events not disturbed by the volcanic external forcing, is similar but slightly weaker than the anomaly for the 4 largest ENSO events for the model mean.
+For some models, the largest positive anomaly at these altitudes is found in January or even in March-April; for three of them the positive anomaly is greater than SSU, but lower than ERA40; and three models do not show any warming in this layer.
+Bearing in mind the internal stratospheric variability, we can conclude that the ERA40, SSU and the model results are consistent and agree within the uncertainties.
+Associated with this stratospheric warming, a weakening of the polar vortex is found, that is highly variable across the models (not shown).
+The zonal mean temperature response to ENSO in the tropical lower stratosphere (not shown) reports a cooling of about -1 K in February and -0.5 K in March for ERA40.
+About half of this cooling is reproduced by the mean of all model simulations.

+The analysis of Figs. 1 and 2 shows that the time evolution of the temperature anomaly for the 6 warm ENSO events, with the two additional events not disturbed by the volcanic external forcing, is similar but slightly weaker than the anomaly for the 4 largest ENSO events for the model mean.
 From here on the analysis will focus on the 4 warm ENSO composite only.

-20 4 Troposphere teleconnection and link to the response in the stratosphere
+4 Troposphere teleconnection and link to the response in the stratosphere

-In order to relate the modeled response in the polar lower stratosphere to the representation of the ENSO teleconnections with the troposphere (specifically, with the mid-latitude North Pacific region), the relationship between the ΔZ index (see Sect.
+In order to relate the modeled response in the polar lower stratosphere to the representation of the ENSO teleconnections within the troposphere (specifically, in the mid-latitude North Pacific region), the relationship between the ΔZ index (see Sect.
 2), measure of the ENSO tropospheric teleconnection, and the ΔT index, measure of February-March polar lower stratosphere temperature anomaly, is shown in Fig. 3 (the ΔZ index has been calculated for 24 of the 30 simulations).